openhp/HeatPumpController/README.md

 ## Valden: Heat Pump Controller v1.x
-<b>  The Valden Heat Pump controller is a platform to precisely control heat
-pumps.
-Controller can be easily used for newly designed heat pumps (HPs), including series, as repair controller or as control system for experiments with refrigeration equipment.</b>
+<b>  The Valden Heat Pump controller is a platform to precisely control heat pumps.
+Controller can be easily used for newly designed heat pumps (HPs), as a repair controller or as control system for experiments with refrigeration equipment.</b>
 <br><br>

 ## Specs